 Digital minimalism is on the rise.
 As people become more and more aware of their infinite screen presence, online mindfulness starts to gain momentum.
-To enhance your relationship with technology, here are 7 effective principles of digital minimalism.
+To enhance your relationship with technology, here are seven principles of digital minimalism.

 Smartphones, laptops, and tablets are ubiquitous in everyday life.
 They undoubtedly make our lives better, but they also create new forms of stress.